Isaac I. Moody Jr.: The Founding of Flagler County, Florida

-In the early 1900s, people living in what is today Flagler County had to travel many miles to transact business at the county seats of St. Augustine (St. Johns County) and Deland (Volusia County).
+In the early 1900s, people living in what is today Flagler County, which was then part of St. Johns County, had to travel many miles to transact business at the county seats of St. Augustine (St. Johns County) and Deland (Volusia County).
 This was a time-consuming, costly and an annoying inconvenience while the area's population and business activities were growing.
 These challenges fueled the desire of local residents to petition the Florida Legislature for the creation of a new county.
 An independent county also meant that local community leaders would have more control over political, administrative and economic decisions.

-A local delegation attended the 1917 session of the Florida Legislature with intentions to convince the state Senate and House of Representatives that a new county needed to be established.
-This delegation was led by Isaac I. Moody Jr. who was the chairman of the Board of County Commissioners of St. Johns County and represented a considerable portion of the area.
+A local delegation attended the 1917 session of the Florida Legislature to convince the state Senate and House of Representatives that a new county needed to be established.
+This delegation was led by Isaac I. Moody Jr. who was chairman of the Board of County Commissioners of St. Johns County and represented a considerable portion of the area.
 The Senate and House of Representatives passed the legislation and Flagler County was founded on April 28, 1917.

-Legislative delegations from St. Johns and Volusia counties worked with Senator William A. McWilliams (1863 - 1941) of St. Augustine to establish the borders for the new county.
+Legislative delegations from St. Johns and Volusia counties worked with Senator William A. McWilliams (1863–1941) of St. Augustine to establish the borders for the new county.
 An allocation of 571 square miles which came from the southern section of St. Johns County and the northern section of Volusia County were incorporated to form Flagler County.

 The Naming of Flagler County

-Some of the members of the legislative delegation proposed the name of Moody County, but Isaac I. Moody declined having the county named after him and suggested the name of Flagler County in honor of Henry Morrison Flagler.
-Some of the delegation thought the name of Flagler County would entice Henry Flagler's widow, Mary Lily Kenan Flagler Bingham (1867-1917), to donate money to build a new county courthouse.
-But, she never donated any money and died on July 27, 1917, soon after the county was founded.
+Some members of the legislative delegation proposed the name of Moody County, but Isaac I. Moody declined having the county named after himself and suggested the name of Flagler County in honor of Henry Morrison Flagler.
+Some of the delegation thought the name "Flagler County", would entice Henry Flagler's widow, Mary Lily Kenan Flagler Bingham (1867–1917), to donate money to build a new county courthouse.
+She never donated any money, however, and died on July 27, 1917, soon after the county was founded.

 Death

-Late in 1918, while in Tallahassee, Florida at a State Representative's session in the State Capital building Moody contacted influenza (1918 flu pandemic).
-He returned home to Bunnell, Florida but struggled to overcome influenza complicated by double pneumonia.
+Late in 1918, while in Tallahassee, Florida at a State Representative's session in the State Capitol building Moody contacted influenza (1918 flu pandemic).
+He returned home to Bunnell, Florida but struggled to overcome the flu complicated by double pneumonia.
 He died on December 17, 1918, at the age of 44.